cyclus/cyclus/README.rst

 --------------------------------------------------------------------------
-When Pushing to Blessed
+When Pushing to the Blessed Repository
 --------------------------------------------------------------------------

 *Note that "blessed" repository refers to the primary `cyclus/core` repository.*

 Do your development pushing only to your own fork.
-Push to the blessed repository only after:
+Push to the blessed repository (usually the "develop" branch) only after:

   * You have pulled the latest changes from the blessed repository.
   * You have completed a logical set of changes.